eusvii/eusvii/README.md

 I'm Eme, I like to build software that makes people's lives that little bit easier.

-As of right now I am having a lot of fun with Expo building my dissertation project.
+As of right now I am having a lot of fun with Expo building my dissertation project 🔥.

+Fun fact:
+...erm let me have a think 🤔
 <!--
 **eusvii/eusvii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.